miketabb33/michaels-articles/articles/oauth.md

 ## Section 9: Introduction to OpenID Connect

 Open ID uses the ID tokens to share data about the user.
-ID tokens are always a JWT Token, which have 3 main parts:
+ID tokens are always a JWT Token, which have three main parts:
-1. Header: talks about the token, like which signing algorithm was used.
+1. Header: Talks about the token, like which signing algorithm was used.
 2. Payload: Contains the data, like user ID, email, other profile info, etc.
-3. Signature: how the token validated.
+3. Signature: How the token validated.

 ### ID Tokens vs Access Tokens

-They both can be JWTs and have the same format.
-However, they are intended to serve 2 very different purposes:
+They both can be JWTs and have the same format, however, they are intended to serve 2 very different purposes.

-Access Token: Its what the application uses to make requests to APIs.
+__Access Token:__ It's what the application uses to make requests to APIs.
 The access token is meant to be opaque and never unpacked, it should be like a hotel key, not knowing anything about the person using it.

-ID Token: Intended to be read by the application, like a passport of the user.
-It should be unpacked.
+__ID Token:__ Intended to be read by the application, like a passport of the user.
+It should be unpacked. (bold definitions?)(Beware etc.)

 ### Obtaining an ID Token
-Applications typically need both the access token and id token.
+Applications typically need both the access token and ID Token.

 When using the Authorization Code Flow:
 1. Add OpenID scope to the request, and you'll get back an ID Token and and Access Token.